 WordPress.com vs WordPress.org?
 When a blogger chooses to go with WordPress Platform, the first questions to click in mind is this question, whether to go for WordPress.com or WordPress.org.

-WordPress is the most popular CMS (Content Management System) comprises more than 28% of all website on the internet.
+WordPress is the most popular CMS (Content Management System) and the #1 best blogging platform which comprises more than 28% of all website on the internet.
 That’s huge!
 It means most of the popular blogs, websites or online stores you see are powered by WordPress.

 Most of the bloggers (including me) prefer to go for WordPress platform to start their blogging journey.

 But within WordPress, there are two options we get.
 People often get confused between the two i.e WordPress.com vs WordPress.org.
 It creates a great confusion for the newbie bloggers, so I’m mentioning them below here:

 - Hosted (or free blogs) WordPress blogs that are often referred to as “WordPress.com” blogs.

 - Self-hosted (Recommended) WordPress blogs that are often referred to as “WordPress.org” blogs.

 Many of us neglect it by just thinking the only difference in extension.
 But there are some differences, this post is completely dedicated to listing the differences between WordPress.com vs WordPress.org.

 So let’s see the differences, pros & cons of WordPress.com & WordPress.org.

 WordPress.com vs WordPress.org (Difference)